for mutual benefit

 This page describes these options for collaboration in more detail.

-The Partner Club is a way for Industry and Organisations to stay in touch with us, to follow our work, and to discuss collaborations with us.
+The Industry Club is a way for Industry and Organisations to stay in touch with us, to follow our work, and to discuss collaborations with us.
 You can also contact us at email@example.com

 These forms of collaboration works with students in first- and second-cycle education, and our Director of Studies for first- and second-cycle education, Anton Cervin organizes and coordinates many of these activities.